 An eCommerce Survey is one of the final stages of many modern customer buying journeys.
 If you want to deliver the best experiences to your target audience, then you need to ensure you’re engaging and interacting with them in a positive way from start to finish.

-Many business owners forget about the part “after the sale”, when they should be nurturing their buyer and making sure they feel satisfied.
+Many business owners forget about the part “after the sale”, when they should be nurturing their buyers and making sure they feel satisfied.
 However, an eCommerce survey allows you to check that you’re doing everything right.
-You can ask your audience what they think about your product, the purchasing journey and more.
+You can ask your audience what they think about your product, the purchasing journey, and more.
 This interaction may even lead to future sales.

 Like other kinds of interactive marketing, forms are excellent for collecting crucial information from users.